pine64/website/content/documentation/Pinebook_Pro/Software/Tuning.md

 ## gVim has performance issue

 It appears that using GTK3 can cause very slow scrolling, while Vim in a terminal window works fine.
-Simply revert back to using GTK2, (how to do so is somewhat Linux distro-specific).
+Simply revert back to using GTK2 (how to do so is somewhat Linux distriobution-specific).

 Another solution may be to run gVim with